harshkumar1/sthaan/api/README.md

 ### 4. **Verify OTP**

 - [ ] TODO: Review this API.
-Is it ok to send OTP as a plain text or shouldplain text,d or something?
+Is it ok to send OTP as a plain text or should plain text or something?
+- [ ] TODO: Should we allow verification by passing only phone number

 **Description**: This API verifies the OTP entered by the user.